AdaCore/gnatstudio/docs/users_guide/main_window.rst

 However, when the file is modified outside of GPS, the bookmark will not be aware of that change, and will thus reference another place in the file.

+.. index:: menu; edit --> create bookmark

-The menu `Edit->Create Bookmark` allows you to create a bookmark at the current location (either in the editor, or the browser for instance).
+The menu :menuselection:`Edit-->Create Bookmark` allows you to create a bookmark at the current location (either in the editor, or the browser for instance).

+.. index:: menu; tools --> views --> bookmarks

-All the bookmarks you have created will be visible in the `Tools->Views->Bookmarks` window.
-Clicking on the small icon to the left side of each line will immediately jump to that bookmark.
+All the bookmarks you have created will be visible in the :menuselection:`Tools-->Views-->Bookmarks` window.
+Clicking on the line will immediately open an editor with the cursor at that position.

 You can rename a bookmark so that it is easier to remember what it refers to.
-To do so, open the Bookmarks window, and click twice on the line of the bookmark.
-This will change the way the name is displayed, so that you can edit it in place.
+To do so, open the :guilabel:`Bookmarks` window, and right-click twice on the line of the bookmark.
+Select then the :guilabel:`Rename bookmark` menu so that you can edit the name in place.
 Press :kbd:`enter` when you are done modifying the name.

-You can delete an existing bookmark by right clicking on the line, and select `Delete bookmark` in the contextual menu.
+You can delete an existing bookmark by right clicking on the line, and select :guilabel:`Delete bookmark` in the contextual menu.

 .. _The_Messages_Window: